top of page

 3. Influence decision

-Customers no longer rely on sales representatives alone to make their final decision.
-And when it comes to a B2B business such as logistics and supply chain, there are many more decision makers that a single salesperson can influence.
+Customers no longer rely on sales representatives alone to make their final decisions.
+And when it comes to a B2B business such as logistics and supply chain, there are many more decision-makers that a single salesperson can influence.
 This is where content marketing plays a significant role.

-Creating content that discusses the product overall, the services your business provides and how it differs from your competitors, would help buyers make a calculated decision.
+Creating content that discusses the product overall, the services your business provides, and how it differs from your competitors, would help buyers make a calculated decision.

 4. Competitive edge